 Retracing your route westwards, venture through and along the pack ice, keeping watch for polar bear and the elusive Greenland whale (bowhead).
 About 40 nautical miles west of Spitsbergen sail along the edge of the continental shelf, where fin whale forage in summer in the upwellings along the Spitsbergen banks.
 At the mouth of the Kongsfjord you have also good chances to see minke whale.

-Land at the northern tip of Prins Karls Forland near Fuglehuken.
-Seabirds nest on the cliffs, and along the coast see harbour seal, the only population found in Spitsbergen.
-Here you can also observe the remains of the polar bear hunting era, with demolished set guns and bear traps.
-At the opposite site of Forlandsundet at Sarstangen is a haul out place for walrus.
+In Forlandsundet at Sarstangen is a haul-out place for walruses.
 Alternatively, sail into St. Johns Fjord or south to the mouth of Isfjorden and land at Alkhornet.
-Seabirds nest on its cliffs and arctic fox search the cliff base for fallen eggs and chicks, while Spitsbergen reindeer graze the relatively luxuriant vegetation.
-Arrive in Longyearbyen overnight.
+Seabirds nest on its cliffs and arctic foxes search the cliff base for fallen eggs and chicks, while Spitsbergen reindeer graze the relatively luxuriant vegetation.
+At nighttime arrive in Longyearbyen.

 Return to Longyearbyen and disembark for the transfer to the airport and the flight to Oslo and home.